Karala Janaka

+Professor Raychoudhari identifies Karala Janaka with the king Kriti Janaka of Mithila in the Puranas.

 Description in Mahabharata

 In the Shanti Parva of Mahābhārata, there is a philosophical dialogue between Guru Vashishtha and King Karala Janaka known as Vashishtha Karala Janaka Samvad.
 The dialogue is about the teaching of Shamkhya philosophy to the king Karala Janaka by the Vedic sage Brahmarshi Vashishtha.
 It describes the Twenty five tattvas.
 These tattvas are described with slight difference from the Sāṃkhya philosophy.
 Shanti Parva describes twenty five tattvas in five Sargas called Vidya Sarga, Avidya Sarga, Bhutasarga, Vaikrtasarga and Bhautika Sarga.